Blakeslee lab

 B.S.
 Biology (University of North Carolina at Wilmington, 2014)

 Laura defended her master's degree in June 2021 and graduated in May 2021.
-Her thesis title: “BIOLOGICAL INTERACTIONS BETWEEN HOSTS, PARASITES, AND MERCURY”
+Her thesis title is: “BIOLOGICAL INTERACTIONS BETWEEN HOSTS, PARASITES, AND MERCURY”

 Kyle Swanson: MS, Biology, 2018-2020.
 Co-advised with Dr. Erin Field.